sid-agrawal/CellulOS-Docs/docs/source/design/design_pd_unified_entry_point.md

 | Thread-like PDs  | Shared ELF code and data section (could be in different ADSes) | TLS needs to be written with IPC buffer and OSmosis per-PD data addresses.                                               | On the stack                        |
 | Guest-OS PDs     | Raw binary is used, no loading performed | Dependent on the guest--for Linux, address of DTB must be passed in a register, and ARM SPSR register needs to be set                          | No user-given arguments             |

-## Plan for abstracting the entry point for all PDs:
-We will differentiate between three cases, 1) PDs with different code sections, 2) PDs with the same code sections 3) PDs whose binaries are never loaded (VMs).
-I currently don't think we need any more cases.

-1) Write all arguments onto the stack, for non-guest PDs
-2) Every non-guest PD's entry-point will be set to `_start`, and `x0` will hold an argument:
-	1) For PDs with the same code sections, `x0` = the function address
-	3) For PDs with different code sections, `x0 = 1` to indicate that the C runtime must be set up
-3) Nothing will change for guest PDs.
-They will use their own entry point, and `x0` must be the address of the DTB (for Linux guests)
-4) Modify `_start` to pass both the value in `x0` and the stack pointer to `__sel4_start_c`
-5) modify `__sel4_start_c`:
-	1) for PDs with separate code segments, we let it run `__sel4runtime_start_main` as usual
-	2) for PDs with the same code segments, we cast the function address in `x0` to a function pointer, and call it with the arguments written on the stack
-		1) `__sel4runtime_start_main` eventually calls `sel4runtime_exit` with a callback that does C runtime cleanup and OSmosis PD cleanup, which stops the TCB.
-		2) We'd want to keep all the musllibc contents intact when thread-like PDs exit, so the only thing that needs to be done is probably to call the OSmosis PD cleanup.

 ## `main` or entry function visible to the started PD
 For process-like PDs, this is the standard `main(int argc, char **argv)` function.
 For thread-like PDs, this can be any function that takes the two, `int argc` and `char **argv` arguments.
+It may seems strange for secondary threads to receive arguments in the same way that the main thread does, however, recall that all arguments to CellulOS PDs [are passed as strings on the stack](target_pd_runtime_setup_passing_arguments) and that all threads are considered individual PDs.

 ## C runtime library
 [sel4runtime](https://github.com/seL4/sel4runtime) provides most of the functions mentioned below.
 Explanations of modifications to these functions will be annotated with `[mod]`.

-## CellulOS PD exit
+## CellulOS PD Exit Point
-When a CellulOS PD exits, it is expected that the PD requests the Root Task's PD component to terminate it perform any {doc}`cleanup policies </design/design_cleanup_policies>`.
+When a CellulOS PD exits, it is expected that the PD requests the Root Task's PD component to terminate it and perform any {doc}`cleanup policies </design/design_cleanup_policies>`. `sel4runtime` already provides an easy way to set a unified exit point, via the [sel4runtime_exit()](https://github.com/seL4/sel4runtime/blob/master/src/env.c#L206) function that is automatically called for any thread executed from the `sel4runtime` entry functions.
+CellulOS simply sets this exit point to the PD component's `pd_client_exit()` and ensures that every PD is executed through an entry function that eventually calls a proper exit. `sel4runtime_exit` also performs some additional destruction of libc data, as it is intended for exiting a process's main thread. `[mod]` CellulOS includes an exit function meant for secondary thread-PDs, which skips the libc destruction: [sel4runtime_exit_no_destruct](https://github.com/sid-agrawal/sel4runtime/blob/cellulos/src/env.c#L217).

 ## libc `_start`
 The `_start` entry-point provided by `sel4runtime` passes a pointer to the top of the stack to the `__sel4_start_c` function in register `x0`.